Reading Time: 13 minutes

 facebook business schools

-Schools can also glean insights from other reporting sources like CRM and marketing automation software, as well as Google Analytics, to measure your social media performance across channels.
-These reports also allow you to analyze how many leads your social strategy is generating by showing how many people visit your website from social, and how many of those people ultimately submit inquiries and applications.
-If paid advertising is part of your school’s social media strategy, you can also view detailed results data on your platform of choice to monitor and optimize your ad for maximum success.
+Schools can also glean insights from other reporting sources like CRM and marketing automation software, as well as Google Analytics, to measure their social media performance across channels.
+These reports also allow you to analyze how many leads your social strategy generates by showing how many people visit your website from social media and how many of those people ultimately submit inquiries and applications.
+Suppose paid advertising is part of your school’s social media strategy.
+In that case, you can also view detailed results data on your platform of choice to monitor and optimize your ad for maximum success.

 The better you understand your social media campaigns, the easier it is to identify areas of improvement.
 With a robust monitoring strategy, your school will be better equipped to meet the goals it set out to achieve through social media.